-If the card presented is a Chip Card, it must be inserted into the terminal or PIN Pad.
+If the card presented is a Chip Card, it must be inserted into the terminal.
 If your terminal cannot read the Chip you may be given the option to swipe the card's magnetic stripe.
 As an additional security measure you may be requested to enter the last 4 digits of the card number.

-If a Chip Card is swiped prior to being inserted into the terminal or PIN Pad, the terminal will request the card is inserted into the Chip Card reader.
+If a Chip Card is swiped prior to being inserted into the terminal, the terminal will request the card is inserted into the Chip Card reader.